luxonis/depthai-hardware/docs/source/pages/articles/oak-s3.rst

 - **2023 Q2**: Official release of OAK S3 device(s).

 This might be a bit of an optimistic roadmap due to supply chain issues, but we will do everything possible to meet it.
-Initial S3 OAK cameras will have 2GB of RAM on board.

 **2022 Updates**